sendwithus/jobs/senior-full-stack-engineer.md

 * Large software systems and challenging scaling problems
 * How software is designed, built, and deployed
-* Constantly improving software quality and performance
+* Constantly improving engineering practices and overall team effectiveness
-* Startups and growth focused teams
+* Startups and growth focused SaaS products
 * Technical leadership at a senior level